FastFinTech/FFT.TimeStamps/README.md

 1. Fast arithmetic operations on timestamps.
 1. Fast timezone conversion.
 1. Fast, unambiguous timestamp serialization.
-1. A broad range of time calculation utilities.
+1. A broad range of time calculation and comparison utilities that are particularly useful within FinTech applications.

 ### Brief overview